Thirteen year old Jahi McMath and her family are at the center of a very important expose of health care ethics and hospital policy.

 According to Dr. Paul Byrne (cited above) Jahi is now also suffering from acidosis and hypothyroidism due to lack of food and fluids.
 Her time is drawing very short.
 The Judge has given the family only until Dec 30, Monday, before the hospital can have its way and remove the child from life support.

+Terminal sedation.
 This is a technique used in palliative care for a patient exhibiting (presumably) deep and unendurable pain.
 This is a continuous application of a heavy sedative, usually morphine, given to a patient to ease their pain while allowing them some modicum of awareness and interaction with their care provider and family.
 However, it has become more the friend of the institution than of the patient.
 It’s cumulative effect is to so thoroughly suppress all awareness of hunger or thirst and often of consciousness that it hastens the death of the patient, not from their disease but from dehydration and starvation.
-See PBS.org here
+See PBS.org here and here.

 This is what many have been afraid that is being done to Jahi McMath without parental approval.